bookofproofs/bookofproofs.github.io/_sources/history/20th-century/reiner.md

 ### Mathematical Profile (Excerpt):
 * Max Reiner was born in Austria and emigrated to the United States in 1907 when he was twenty-two years old.
-* Irving, the subject of this biography, was their third child.
 * Irving attended both elementary school and high school in Brooklyn then, in 1940, he entered Brooklyn College.
 * Alex Heller, who was a year younger than Reiner, was, like him, born and brought up in New York.
 * Reiner graduated from Brooklyn College with a B.A. in 1944.